Highly reusable nanoporous silver sheet for sensitive SERS detection of pesticides†

-Surface-enhanced Raman spectroscopy (SERS) enables pesticide detection at the point-of-need, but its practical application is limited by the expensive and disposable SERS substrates.
-Here, we report a reusable nanoporous silver (NPAg) sheet for the SERS detection of organochlorine pesticides, aiming to maximize the cost-efficiency in substrate regeneration.
+Surface-enhanced Raman spectroscopy (SERS) enables pesticide detection at the point-of-need, but its practical application is limited by expensive and disposable SERS substrates.
+Here, we report a reusable nanoporous silver (NPAg) sheet for the SERS detection of organochlorine pesticides, aiming to maximize the cost-efficiency of substrate regeneration.
 The NPAg sheet is prepared by a reduction-induced decomposition method without chemical induced random aggregations.
-This SERS substrate is sensitive to various analytes regardless of the affinity to metal surface such as rhodamine B, dichlorodiphenyl-trichloroethane (DDT), and lindane due to its large surface area and the coral rock-like morphology.
-The SERS signal of lindane, a typical organochlorine pesticide, is identified and quantified with a minimum detectable concentration of 3 x 10-7 M (87 ppb), which is below the maximum residue limits in various food set by the regulators across the world.
-More importantly, after a few minutes of ultrasonic cleaning in water, the NPAg sheet can be reused for at least 20 times with reproducible SERS activity.
-Furthermore, the NPAg sheet remains stable on their sensitivity and reusability after several months of bare strorage.
-Therefore, the NPAg sheet as SERS substrate holds great promise of mass productions and convenient applications for low-cost pesticide analysis.
+This SERS substrate is sensitive to various analytes regardless of their affinity to a metal surface such as rhodamine B, dichlorodiphenyl-trichloroethane (DDT), and lindane due to its large surface area and the coral rock-like morphology.
+The SERS signal of lindane, a typical organochlorine pesticide, is identified and quantified with a minimum detectable concentration of 3 × 10−7 M (87 ppb), which is below the maximum residue limits in various foods set by the regulators across the world.
+More importantly, after a few minutes of ultrasonic cleaning in water, the NPAg sheet can be reused at least 20 times with a reproducible SERS activity.
+Furthermore, the NPAg sheet remains stable in terms of its sensitivity and reusability after several months of bare strorage.
+Therefore, the NPAg sheet as a SERS substrate holds great promise for mass production and convenient applications in low-cost pesticide analysis.